RNanfuka/AdultIncomePrediction/README.md

 # Adult Income Prediction

 This project explores the Adult Income dataset to understand how demographic and work-related factors relate to earning more or less than \$50,000 per year.
 It includes a reproducible pipeline for data prep, modeling, and a Quarto report.
+Report can be found at <https://rnanfuka.github.io/AdultIncomePrediction/reports/income-prediction.html>.

 ## Contributors
 - Chun-Mien Liu